AleDiggio/academicProjects/README.md

-# Some of the academic projects done
+# Some of the academic projects made

 ## Web Architecture
 ## Robotics